 Network Architecture

-A CLC network consists of many vouchers and many pools connected through shared registries, a protocol fee controller, and routing logic.
+CLC deployments connect many vouchers and many pools through shared registries, a protocol fee controller, and routing logic.

 Network Diagram